Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

 Historically, identifying counterfeit notes relied heavily on manual inspection and various low-tech methods.
 Some of the techniques and anecdotes from history include:

 One of the oldest methods involved checking for watermarks, which were difficult to replicate accurately.
-Counterfeit notes often lacked the fine details of genuine watermarks.
+Counterfeit notes often lacked the fine details of genuine watermarks, meaning the two banknotes could be differentiated from one another.

 The texture and quality of the paper were also scrutinised.
-Genuine banknotes were printed on high-quality paper with unique fibres, while counterfeits often used inferior paper.
+Genuine banknotes were printed on high-quality paper with unique fibres and a metal thread, while counterfeits often used inferior paper.

 Before modern printing technology, genuine notes were printed using high-quality intaglio printing, which gave the ink a raised texture.
 Inspectors would run their fingers over the note to feel for this texture.

-Counterfeit notes often used flat printing methods, marking them out from genuine notes.
+Counterfeit notes often used flat printing methods, marking them out from genuine notes when being counted.

 Inspectors used magnifying glasses to examine the fine details of the note’s design.
-Genuine notes featured intricate designs and micro-printing that were hard to replicate.
+Genuine notes featured intricate designs, and the serial number printed microscopically, which was hard to replicate.

-Consistency in design and colour was checked, as counterfeits often had slight variations in these elements.
+Consistency in design and colour was also checked, as counterfeits often had slight variations in these elements.

 Inspectors would tear a small corner of the note to see if it tore easily, as genuine banknotes were more durable.

 Holding the note up to light was another common practice.
-This would enable checking for embedded security threads or other features visible only when backlit.
+This would enable checking for embedded magnetic threads or other features visible only when backlit.

 In the 19th century, bank clerks would sometimes chew on the notes or taste them, as counterfeit notes often had a different taste due to the different materials used.